-Looking for a whole-body type of resistance workout?
+Looking for a full-body resistance workout?

 You might try high-intensity interval training (HIIT), circuit training, TRX, stability work, functional group sessions – or – you can join my 28 online program and get results from the comfort of your own home.

 Try this quick upper body HIIT workout at home

 How to do an upper-body resistance HIIT workout at home (with a resistance band)